Jimmy Eat World: 2019–present: Surviving and Something(s) Loud

 On May 17, 2019, Jimmy Eat World announced the completion of their tenth studio album, planned for release in the fall.
 On September 18, 2019, Kerrang! magazine interviewed Jimmy Eat World about their new album, Surviving.
 It features 10 tracks including "Congratulations", "Surviving" and "Criminal Energy", as well as the previously released single "Love Never".
 The band released Surviving on October 18, 2019.

 Because the band was unable to tour the following year due to the COVID-19 pandemic, much of their activity was put on hold.
 Adkins revealed that, during this time, he chose not to write new music, as he felt burnt out from very recently writing and recording Surviving, and wanted to take a break.
 After the pandemic, they focused their efforts on an online concert series called "Phoenix Sessions", in which they played multiple shows covering all of the songs on Surviving, Futures and Clarity.
 The band returned to playing live shows in 2021, first appearing at Lollapalooza 2021 in Chicago.

 Adkins began writing new music once the band was able to play shows again, which he took inspiration from and the excitement that it brought the band, specifically the When We Were Young festival.
 In May 2022, the band announced a headlining North American tour named after their new single, "Something Loud", which released on June 10, 2022.
 The single was the band's first to be released independently, and Adkins remarked that this newfound freedom found the band wanting to "focus on less music, but hopefully more often".
 Non-album singles continued to release following "Something Loud", including "Place Your Debts" in October 2022.

 On March 13, 2023, Jimmy Eat World announced a North American co-headline tour with Manchester Orchestra titled "The Amplified Echoes Tour", with Middle Kids serving as its opener.
-Ahead of this tour, both bands released covers of each others' songs as promotional singles; Jimmy Eat World covered "Telepath" from The Million Masks of God while Manchester Orchestra covered "Table for Glasses" from Clarity.
+Ahead of this tour, both bands released covers of each other's songs as promotional singles; Jimmy Eat World covered "Telepath" from The Million Masks of God while Manchester Orchestra covered "Table for Glasses" from Clarity.
 That same month, the band toured in Australia in support of My Chemical Romance.

+On November 3, 2025, Jimmy Eat World released the single "Failure" and announced the EP Something(s) Loud, which released physically on November 14.

+Jimmy Eat World is scheduled to tour North America and Europe in 2026 in celebration of the 25th anniversary of Bleed American.
+The Get Up Kids, Sunny Day Real Estate, Thrice and Rise Against are among the support acts announced for select dates on the tour.
+The band was also confirmed to be on the roster for the Louder Than Life in Louisville, as well as all five dates of the 2026 Vans Warped Tour, but had to cancel some dates in September 2026 due to Adkins needing emergency surgery for a detached retina.